 DIY for Fitted Crib Sheets

 There are many ways to create your crib fitted sheet one can make a fitted sheet with French seams or make one with a standard corner.
 It may seem challenging at first, but it is easy once you learn how you will not resort to buying another crib sheet.
 Let us begin with creating a French seam crib fitted sheet: You will need at least 2 yards of your favorite cloth.
-Ensure that it is pre-washed and 100 percent cotton.
+Ensure that it is pre-washed and 100 percent cotton sheet.
 One (1/4) inch elastic, 60-70 inches long.
 A measuring tape